R211 (New York City Subway car): Delays in delivery

 In late March 2021, TV station NY1 reported that delivery of the first cars had slipped further, with the arrival of the first cars delayed to June 2021.
 At its June 2021 meeting, the MTA's Capital Program Oversight Committee announced the R211A pilot had been delayed to July 2021 and the R211T test train had been delayed to June 2022.
 The production of the R211A base order, the R211S test train, and the rest of the R211S order had the same timeline as was outlined in January 2021.
 Some of the other issues with the test train, such as cracks in the HVAC frame, had been identified in previous months and fixed.
 The base order of R211As had to be underway by November 2023 so there would be enough cars to test a communications-based train control (CBTC) system being installed on the IND Eighth Avenue Line.
 By July 2022, full delivery of the R211A base order and the R211S order had been delayed to 2025 due to labor issues at Kawasaki's Nebraska factory.
 Kawasaki was obligated to construct 40 cars per month in Nebraska as part of its contract with the MTA.
+The R211 fleet won the Nebraska Chamber of Commerce's "Coolest Thing Made in Nebraska" contest for 2022.

+In January 2024, issues with the Automatic Speed Control (Staten Island Railway's implementation of pulse code cab signaling) software was discovered on the R211S cars, delaying the start of the 30-day in-service test until August 2024, and the beginning of deliveries for production cars until later in 2024.

 Delivery

-Starting on June 29, 2021, the first set of R211As (4060–4064) was delivered to the New York City Transit Authority.
+Starting on June 29, 2021, the first set of R211A cars (4060–4064) was delivered to the New York City Transit Authority at the South Brooklyn Marine Terminal.
 The next five cars (4065–4069) were delivered starting on July 12, 2021, forming a complete pilot ten-car train for acceptance testing and evaluation.
 The test train was delivered despite a lack of staff in Nebraska and a shortage of important parts, which prompted an independent engineering consultant to predict that delivery of the test train could be delayed past July 2021.
+By June 2024, 235 R211A cars were delivered with 190 in service.

-The first of the R211T cars with the first gangway design were delivered on October 31, 2022.
-By December 2022, the pilot set began testing.
-The first of the R211T cars with the second gangway design were delivered a few months later, in January 2023.
+The first of the R211T cars with the hard shell gangway design (4040–4049) were delivered in November 2022.
+By December 2022, the set began testing.
+The cars with the soft shell gangway design (4050–4059) were delivered a few months later, in January and June 2023.

-As of September 2022, at least one R211S, numbered 100, had been manufactured.
+On the first week of May 2023, the first set of R211S cars (100–104) was delivered to the South Brooklyn Marine Terminal, forming a complete pilot five-car train for acceptance testing and evaluation.
+After undergoing several tests on New York City Subway trackage, the unit was transported to Staten Island during the week of October 16, 2023.